rust-lang/book/second-edition/nostarch/chapter18.md

 destructuring of values into smaller parts at the same time as assigning to variables.

-Now, for the penultimate chapter of the book, let's take a look at some advanced parts of a variety of Rust's features.
+Now, for the penultimate chapter of the book, let’s take a look at some advanced parts of a variety of Rust’s features.